Bishop Daniel Conlon calls the faithful to conduct pro-life activism with love. [Photo by Matt Yonke]

 Finally, we were honored to hear from the Most Reverend Daniel Conlon, Bishop of the Diocese of Joliet.
 Bishop Conlon talked about the need to ground all our pro-life activities in love.
 Since our pro-life convictions are based in our faith, love is the best language we can use, and must use, to communicate the pro-life message to those who do not share our faith.

-Sarah and Mary Scheidler place their flowers in the memorial outside Planned Parenthood [Photo by Matt Yonke]
+Pro-lifers place their flowers in the memorial outside Planned Parenthood [Photo by Matt Yonke]

 After Bishop Conlon’s moving talk, we sang Amazing Grace, a hymn that’s been foundational to the pro-life effort in Aurora since the beginning, and processed in silence to the place where our sidewalk counselors stand across the street from Planned Parenthood.
 There, each participant placed a red carnation as a memorial for the thousands of babies who have lost their lives there in the last six years.